Mercedes workers vote no to union, putting the brakes on UAW's march South

 But the outcome in Alabama, where more than 5,000 workers build luxury SUVs, was never guaranteed.
 For decades, pro-union workers inside the plant could never gather enough support to call for a union election.
 This latest attempt, launched last fall, was by far their best shot.

-The union loss at Mercedes will come as a relief to Alabama's political leadership, who framed the union vote as a threat to the state's economic success.
+The union loss at Mercedes comes as a relief to Alabama's political leadership, who framed the union vote as a threat to the state's economic success.

-"We want to ensure that Alabama values, not Detroit values, continue to define the future of this great state," Alabama Gov. Kay Ivey said in a speech to the Madison County Chamber of Commerce on Monday.
+"The workers... have spoken clearly!" said Alabama Gov. Kay Ivey in a statement released Friday afternoon.
+"Alabama is not Michigan, and we are not the Sweet Home to the UAW.
+We urge the UAW to respect the results of this secret ballot election."

 Mercedes workers were energized after UAW's big wins against the Big 3 automakers